Are they lovers or friends? Evaluating LLMs' Social Reasoning in English and Korean Dialogues: Dataset

 \subsection{Movie Selection}

-We select the movies based on the following criteria to capture daily real-life interactions.
+We select the movies based on the following criteria to best capture daily real-life interactions.
 Only modern-day movies released after 2000 are included, excluding medieval fantasy or alien sci-fi.
-We consider age limits, only including movies up to PG-13 for English movies and up to 15세 관람가 (suitable for audiences aged 15 and above) for Korean movies.
+To minimize exposure to violent or explicit scenes, we consider age limits, only including movies up to PG-13 for English movies and up to 15세 관람가 (suitable for audiences aged 15 and above) for Korean movies.

 We collect English movie scripts from IMSDb.\footnote{https://imsdb.com} For Korean movies, due to the limited online dialogue resources, we visited the Korean Film Archive (KOFA)\footnote{http://www.kmdb.or.kr/} to collect physical copies of movie scripts.
 From KOFA, we only collect one-third of each movie script to adhere to the data use policy.
-Also, we collect additional movie scripts from Filmmakers Online Community.\footnote{https://www.filmmakers.co.kr/} In total, we collect\ 60 movies~(28 English, 32 Korean) across various genres.
+Additional movie scripts were sourced from Filmmakers Online Community.\footnote{https://www.filmmakers.co.kr/} In total, we collect\ 60 movies~(28 English, 32 Korean) across various genres.